Easy DIY Garden Markers Made from Clothespins

 With the garden taken care of, we can turn our attention to hanging outdoor cafe lights (to light up the garden).

 A quick update:

 My garden markers actually made it through the season quite well.
 I’ve gotten quite a few comments about using a Sharpie and having it fade but I didn’t run into any issues.
 As a matter of fact, I’m using my markers again this year.
 Love them!

 Have you been able to plant anything in your garden yet?
-Would you make your own garden markers?
+Would you make your own DIY garden markers?

 Thanks so much for stopping by!